Anne Cumming: Career

 During the war, they were recruited by British Intelligence, and eventually asked to leave New York and return to England.
 They were sent back by convoy and Cumming assisted with encrypting and decrypting coded messages between the British and American governments.

 While in Greece, she worked as a translator for the British Council.

+Work

 Acting

 In 1963, she had a small part in Fellini's film 8½.
 In 1968, she appeared in the Italian comedy film The Girl Who Couldn't Say No where she played the mother of George Segal's character, Franco.
 A third film appearance was again for Fellini, this time in Roma.

 In 1990, Cumming (credited as Felicity Mason) hosted a dinner party for guests Quentin Crisp, Robert Patrick and Susana Ventura (aka Penny Arcade) in the film Resident Alien.

 Writing

-After this, Cumming took to salacious autobiography.
-She wrote The Love Habit in 1977 and The Love Quest in 1991 and she allowed herself to appear topless in the British tabloid the Sunday Sport.
+Cumming wrote The Love Habit in 1977 and The Love Quest in 1991.
+She appeared topless in the British tabloid the Sunday Sport.